NikolaiRadke/Schimpfolino/src/README.md

 6. Select ``` Tools > Port ``` for the matching port.
 7. Start burning process with ``` Tools > Burn bootloader ```.

 Now you can flash your ATtiny with any sketch you want!
-But this time, we focus on Nokolino.
+But this time, we focus on Schimpfolino.

 ### Flashing Schimpfolino firmware